Ministry of Science and Technology (China): History

-The predecessor of MOST was the National Technical Committee established at the 28th Plenary Session of the State Council in 1956.
-It merged with the Scientific Planning Commission to form the State Science and Technology Commission in 1958.
+In 1956, the People's Republic of China formed an ad hoc Science Planning Commission, followed by the State Technology Commission.
+These two bodies merged to form the State Science and Technology Commission in 1958.
+The commission mostly ceased to function during the Cultural Revolution, but was revived in late 1977.

-The commission was abolished in 1970, but was re-established in March 1978.
 The commission was renamed to the Ministry of Science and Technology of the People's Republic of China at the 9th National People's Congress in 1998.

 In 2018, the Ministry of Science and Technology was approved for restructuring at the National People's Congress as part of the deepening the reform of the Party and state institutions.
 The most significant departmental adjustment was the merger of the National Natural Science Foundation of China (NSFC) into the Ministry of Science and Technology.
 The NSFC is a semi-autonomous research funding agency that provided about $4.7 billion in funding to 120,000 research projects in 2017.
 In addition, the State Administration of Foreign Experts Affairs (SAFEA) was also merged into the Ministry of Science and Technology.
 The merger of this department reflected China's intention to invest more in global research cooperation.

 In 2023, the Ministry was further reformed as part of the plan on reforming Party and state institutions, with several responsibilities transferred to other departments.
 The Ministry would no longer take part in evaluating and managing specific research projects, instead playing a mainly supervisory and guiding role, as well as overseeing the implementation of scientific research projects and evaluating their results.
 Additionally, several organizations under the Ministry were transferred to other departments; the SAFEA was transferred to the Ministry of Human Resources and Social Security, the China Rural Technology Development Center was transferred to the Ministry of Agriculture and Rural Affairs, the China Biotechnology Development Center was transferred to the National Health Commission, and the China Agenda 21 Management Center and the High Technology Research and Development Center were placed under the National Natural Science Foundation of China.